Your guide to holidays in Brixham

 There’s a laidback atmosphere throughout Brixham that makes it a retreat from the pace of everyday life, and with some of the county’s most spectacular scenery on the doorstep it attracts walkers throughout the year.
 Whether you’re content to sample a Devon cream tea in the sunshine or you’re keen to get exploring, Brixham’s just the right balance between escaping from it all yet being within easy reach of some fantastic days out.

-Now we’ll let you in on a little secret of a beauty spot called Berry Head.
+Now we’ll let you in on a little secret of a beauty spot called Berry Head that’s got to be one of our very favourite Brixham attractions.
 The Berry Head Nature Reserve is a dramatic jutting headland, and if you sit back and listen to the waves crash below you’ll feel a world away from home.
 There’s a bird watching hut perched on the edge of the cliff too, and if you sit back and watch the sea swirling below for awhile you may just spot a seal.
 Berry Head’s also home to a Napoleonic fort and the UK’s smallest lighthouse – and it’s worth wandering up to the park just to take in the panoramic views across the bay.

 Greenway House in nearby Churston is a must for any fans of Dame Agatha Christie, as this gem of a National Trust house was once the family’s summer retreat from the public’s gaze, and it’s full of their personal possessions and collections.
 The ITV version of Dead Man’s Folly was filmed in the grounds, and with views over the twinkling river Dart below they make a beautiful setting for a stroll.